rjcooney/bananagrams/bananagrams-backend/README.md

 ## Setting up the database
 1. Install PostgreSQL & pgadmin
-   a.
-Make sure that the PG14 bin folder is added to your `path` variable.
+   - Make sure that the PG14 bin folder is added to your `path` variable.
 It should look something like `C:\Program Files\PostgreSQL\14\bin` on windows
-2. Create the `bananagrams` database
+2. Create the `bananagrams` database in pgadmin.
 3. Create the `C:\Program Files\PostgreSQL\14\etc\pg_service.conf` file if it doesn't exist.
 Add the following to the file:
 ```
 [bananagrams]